-In her book The Ethics of Ambiguity (1948), Beauvoir presents her notion of ambiguity within the context of Sartre's existential-phenomenological analysis in Being and Nothingness (1958).
-Therefore, a brief overview of Sartre's phenomenological analysis will be presented.
-I will contrast my discussion of Sartre with that of Sigmund Freud's (1915/1957, 1923/1961) depth-psychology, as Sartre's phenomenological analysis and his notion of 'bad faith' can be understood as a reaction against Freud's psychic determinism, as well as a critique of Freud's depth-psychological account of self-deception.
+The Ethics of Ambiguity (1948) is informed by Sartre's existential-phenomenological analysis in Being and Nothingness (1958).
+A brief discussion of Sartre's analysis follows, which apart from contextualizing Beauvoir's thinking, explores the notion of self-deception or 'bad faith' (mauvaise foi), a psychological phenomenon that is often fundamental in ideological obsession.
+I will contrast my discussion of Sartre with that of Sigmund Freud's (1915/1957, 1923/1961) depth-psychology, as Sartre's analysis and his theory of bad faith is a reaction against Freud's psychic determinism, as well as a critique of Freud's depth-psychological account of self-deception.